-The Cherokee Elder Care Program, which began in 2008, is a Program of All-inclusive Care for the Elderly (PACE) program, meaning it follows a program model in which a diverse team of health providers deliver different health and everday living services to those who need care.
+The Cherokee Elder Care Program, which began in 2008, is a Program of All-inclusive Care for the Elderly (PACE), meaning it follows a program model in which a diverse team of health providers deliver different health and every day living services to those who need care.

 The Cherokee Elder Care Program uses a team effort to increase the availability and quality of services, deliver prompt care, and enhance the lives of the elderly by helping them stay in their homes as long as possible.

 - One of only 15 rural PACE sites in the nation

 - One of the first PACE programs to serve rural communities

 - The first PACE program sponsored by an American Indian or Alaska Native tribe or tribal organization

 The program is led by a primary care physician and includes different professional and paraprofessional staff members with certain skill areas to assess needs, develop care plans, and deliver services.
 It serves about 83 elders in need of care each month.

 - Home health aides who provide some medical services in the home